 Suspension category(s) Start date of suspension Maximum Duration Backpay The date that the Participant asked to be suspended, or the date that the Provider identified that the Participant was not meeting their Small Business Coaching Agreement where the Provider has received appropriate Documentary Evidence from the Participant.
 Parental leave (RISP) The date that the Participant asked to be suspended.
-18 Weeks No backpay Failed External Income Test (FINT) The Provider is required to perform the External Income Test within 5 business days of receiving the Participant's Quarterly Report.
-The Provider then has 5 business days to report a Failed External Income Test.
-The suspension will commence on the first Self-Employment Allowance Thursday pay day that comes after the Failed External Income Test was due to be reported to the Department.
-Note: If a Participant suspended due to FINT in the previous quarter, again fails the External Income Test in the new quarter, then the 'Was external income test passed?' question in the applicable Quarterly Review must be answered No. In this instance, the system will automatically approve a new FINT suspension from the first date of the new quarter.
-No maximum No backpay however able to continue working in his Business by developing his Business' social media presence and catching up on his bookkeeping.
-As a result, Steve's Provider does not recommend to the Department that Steve's Small Business Coaching Agreement is suspended for the week that Steve is unwell.
+18 Weeks No backpay Failed External Income Test (FINT) The first Self-Employment Allowance Thursday pay day of the Financial Quarter in which the Provider confirmed that a Participant did not pass the External Income Test.
+No maximum No backpay

 Example: Steve is a Small Business Coaching Participant operating a food truck small business.
 He falls ill for a week and is unable to operate his food truck as a result.
-He is
+He is however able to continue working in his Business by developing his Business' social media presence and catching up on his bookkeeping.
+As a result, Steve's Provider does not recommend to the Department that Steve's Small Business Coaching Agreement is suspended for the week that Steve is unwell.